Skip to content

 • For $20 million in the case of building works 4 stories or more.

-• Pedestrian and/or vehicle traffic management plan.
+• Two traffic management plans:

 If consent under Building Regulation 116 is required: